Organizing is what you do before you do something, so that when you do it, it is not all mixed up. —AA Milne

 SYSTEMATIC REVIEWS AND META-ANALYSES

 There is a long history of reviews in every discipline; these reviews are often based on the author's resources or preferences in selection of the articles to be reviewed.
 Often the review is designed from its inception to support a particular point of view.
-However, such reviews are ...
+However, such reviews are not ...